Skip to content

 Postman is a tool that allows data developers to perform querying and testing within the Lens environment by sending API requests through an intuitive user interface.
 Follow the Postman Installation Guide to install Postman on your local system.

-Install Postman VS Code Extension:
+Install Postman VS Code extension:

 Alternatively, you can also install Postman Extension on your Code Editor.